wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 We will walk through the solution together since this is an important example.

+### Other global operations

+There are many other global operations --- barrier, gather, scatter, parallel prefix, etc.

 ### Another minimal set of six operations